 - Artist: Hugo Simberg

-- Title: Wounded Angel
+- Title: The Wounded Angel (Haavoittunut enkeli)

 - Created: 1903